AkashGutha/Ts-Gulp-Template/Readme.md

 # Ts-Gulp-template

-Want to write start playing around with js apps written in ts.
+Want to start playing around with js apps written in ts.
 Then this is a good place to start with.
 Downlaod the template, place your typescript files in src folder and run gulp to see your output in the build folder.

 ## Supported by template